harmonydata/harmonydata.github.io/content/en/blog/contributing.md

 # Coding Harmony

 Harmony is mostly coded in Python.
-We use Pycharm IDE.
-Please ensure you are familiar with Python, HuggingFace, and FastAPI, or Javascript and React if you want to work on the front end.
+We use [Pycharm IDE](https://www.jetbrains.com/pycharm/) by JetBrains.
+Please ensure you are familiar with Python, [HuggingFace](https://huggingface.co/), and [FastAPI](https://fastapi.tiangolo.com/), or Javascript and [React](https://react.dev/) if you want to work on the front end.

-Please make sure all code you commit is linted using the Pycharm default linter.
-If you use a different one (such as VS Code's linter, or pylint), this will make the code history hard to follow.
+Please make sure all code you commit is linted using the [Pycharm default linter](https://www.reddit.com/r/pycharm/comments/mm77el/what_is_the_default_linter_in_pycharm/).
+If you use a different one (such as VS Code's linter, or pylint), this will make the code history hard to follow, so please be consistent.

 # Unit tests and code stability

 The Harmony Python library [https://github.com/harmonydata/harmony](https://github.com/harmonydata/harmony) is the core Harmony functionality.
 Most of the logic is in this repo.
 This repo has unit tests which run automatically on commits to main.

 However, the Harmony API repo [https://github.com/harmonydata/harmonyapi](https://github.com/harmonydata/harmonyapi) uses the Harmony Python library as a submodule.
-When you update the Python library, please run the unit tests in the API repo to check nothing is broken.
+When you update the Python library, please run the [unit tests and integration tests in the API repo](https://github.com/harmonydata/harmonyapi/tree/main/tests) to check nothing is broken - including the Selenium tests which test the browser app end to end.
+You will need to [install Selenium](https://selenium-python.readthedocs.io/) to run the tests.

 Since the API repo includes the Python library as a submodule, when you update the Python library, you will need to update the submodule (in the `harmonyapi` repo, `cd` into the submodule folder and do `git pull`, then `cd` out and do `git add`, commit and push).
+We recommend you [familiarise yourself with Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 Finally, the app repo [https://github.com/harmonydata/app](https://github.com/harmonydata/app) is the React front end.
 Please check you can run this repo locally also before you start contributing.
 To point the front end repo to a local copy of your API repo, please change the file [.env](https://github.com/harmonydata/app/blob/master/.env) to point to `http://localhost:8000`.

 # Pull requests

-If you'd like to contribute to this project, you can contact us at https://harmonydata.ac.uk/ or make a pull request on our Github repository.
+If you'd like to contribute to this project, you can contact us at https://harmonydata.ac.uk/ or [make a pull request](https://github.com/harmonydata/harmony/pulls) on our Github repository.
 You can also raise an issue.

-**Come on, let's harmonise the world!**
+**Let's harmonise the world!**